BeckmannundPartnerCONSULT/DocumentationTree/other_versions/Luajava_Tree/readme_Luajava_Tree.txt

 1. Tree_Luajava_Windows.lua

 This script builds a tree with the input file Tree_Luajava_output_Tree.lua, which is also the output file for saving of a changed tree.
 Therefore it is called output_Tree.
+This script is only for Windows.

 2. Tree_Luajava_output_Tree.lua